harmony-one/h/progress/yuriy-menkov.md

+2025-07-21 Mon: Deployed aerodrome finance pool monitoring service on a dedicated [server](http://193.233.19.102:8080/api#/events-loader/LoaderController_getInfo).
+Worked on autostart and status check scripts.
+Worked on the client side for convenient integration of methods into other applications and bots.

+---

+2025-07-18 Fri: Tested the read-only functions of the Harmony staking precompiles to get validators data via a contract.
+Based on this [reward](https://talk.harmony.one/t/harmony-read-only-staking-precompile/12720) and this [pull request](https://github.com/MaxMustermann2/harmony-staking-precompiles/pull/3).
+Tested contract deployment and method calls from solidity as well as via web3.
+The goal is to use read methods in snapshot x voting contracts.

 2025-07-17 Thu: Deploying the aerodrome monitoring service on AWS machines with a configured PostgreSQL database (since fly io's capacity is insufficient to load and calculate current statistics).
 Performed local testing of sx-cli and attempted to implement wallet usage from a file, similar to hmy-cli.

 2025-07-16 Wed: Worked on a corrected AERO rewards calculation — previously, rewards claimed before a withdrawal were not accounted for.
 Added logic to track intermediate claimRewards events and allocate their amounts across active positions.